metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `descriptors` (Attributes List) Descriptors defines the list of descriptors that willbe generated and sent to the rate limit service.
-Eachdescriptor contains 1+ key-value pair entries. (see [below for nested schema](#nestedatt--spec--runtime_settings--rate_limit_service--default_global_rate_limit_policy--descriptors))
+- `descriptors` (Attributes List) Descriptors defines the list of descriptors that will be generated and sent to the rate limit service.
+Each descriptor contains 1+ key-value pair entries. (see [below for nested schema](#nestedatt--spec--runtime_settings--rate_limit_service--default_global_rate_limit_policy--descriptors))
-- `disabled` (Boolean) Disabled configures the HTTPProxy to not usethe default global rate limit policy defined by the Contour configuration.
+- `disabled` (Boolean) Disabled configures the HTTPProxy to not use the default global rate limit policy defined by the Contour configuration.

 <a id="nestedatt--spec--runtime_settings--rate_limit_service--default_global_rate_limit_policy--descriptors"></a>
 ### Nested Schema for `spec.runtime_settings.rate_limit_service.default_global_rate_limit_policy.descriptors`